ivan-kleshnin/cyclejs-examples/README.md

 Examples are grouped into lessons and placed in narrative order in tutorial-like way.
 They are meant to be reviewed one by one, sequentially.
 Every example is accompanied by a tutorial text (see links below).
 To review examples you install and run app and inspect app files.
 The best way of learning is comparison.
-And to compare just run diff tool.
+And to compare you just diff files.

-TODO setup demo instance

 ## Install